 Contact the family empowerment program

-- Over 100 refugee women were assisted with finding employment.
-57 women received job advancements over the course of the year.
+- 110 refugee women were assisted with finding employment.
+42 women received career advancements over the course of the year.

 Navigating the United States Immigration system can be overwhelming.
 Our Immigration Services team provides low-cost high-quality immigration legal services to refugees, asylees, Cuban entrants, survivors of human trafficking, domestic violence, and other crimes, and other immigrants who have low income.
 We are licensed through the Department of Justice to represent clients before USCIS (“Immigration”) and are working toward licensing to represent people in Immigration Court.